cs-sst/cs-sst.github.io/nivelle/implementation/index.md

 ### Running Geo

 In order to run geo, unzip and untar.
-If you are lucky, you can type './geo < blz202_4.geo' and you see that geo finds a proof.
+If you are lucky, you can type `./geo < testexamples/blz202_4.geo` and you see that geo finds a proof.

-Otherwise, type  'touch Makefile', type 'make' and hope that the resulting executable works.
+Otherwise, type  `touch Makefile`, type `make` and hope that the resulting executable works.
 You need a reasonably new version of g++, because Geo uses C++11.

 Geo accepts the following parameters:

--    -inputfile %f.
-<dd> Instead of reading from standard input, read from the
-   indicated file %f.
+-  `-inputfile %f`  Instead of reading from standard input, read from the indicated file %f.

-<dt> -nonempty.
-<dd> Do not allow empty models.
-Without this flag, geo cannot prove
-    forall x. p(x) -> exists x. p(x), because the empty model is a counter model.
+-  `-nonempty.` Do not allow empty models.
+Without this flag, geo cannot prove `forall x. p(x) -> exists x. p(x)`, because the empty model is a counter model.

-<dt> -tptp_input.
+-  `-tptp_input`.
 Expect input in TPTP-format.

--  -include %p
+-  `-include %p`.

 Use %p as the path, relative to which include files are defined.
 TPTP-syntax allows includes.

 ## Matching, Constraint Solver